aws/s2n-tls/docs/usage-guide/topics/ch04-connection.md

 # TLS Connections

 In general, s2n-tls works by operating on `s2n_connection` structs.
 A user should first create a connection by calling `s2n_connection_new()`.
 Then a [TLS handshake can be performed](./ch07-io.md#performing-the-tls-handshake) on the connection.
 Finally, the connection can be used to [send and receive encrypted data](./ch07-io.md#application-data).
-An `s2n_config` struct can be associated with a connection to provide [configuration outside of the default](./ch05-config.md).
+An `s2n_config` struct can be associated with a connection to [configure additional options](./ch05-config.md).

 Call `s2n_connection_free()` to free the memory allocated for connection when no longer needed.